Convert RAW Drive to ExFAT or FAT32 Without Losing Data

 Selecting the appropriate file system depends on how you intend to use the drive.

-- FAT32 is ideal for smaller devices like USB drives and SD cards where file sizes are generally under 4 GB, and wide compatibility is essential.
-It's a common format for gaming consoles, digital cameras, and older operating systems.
+• FAT32 is ideal for small USB drives, SD cards, and other device.
+It works well for devices under 4 GB and it is wide compatible.
+FAT32 is a common format for gaming consoles, digital cameras, and older operating systems.

 Data Recovery Before Formatting: